Learning Excellence Academics Program

 The five-week, residential program provides:

-- An opportunity for rising high school juniors and seniors and high school graduates from spring 2017 to assess their college-readiness skills, enhance awareness of the academic and demands of college, and evaluate ability to manage time and priorities
+- An opportunity for students to assess their college-readiness skills, enhance awareness of the academic and demands of college, and evaluate ability to manage time and priorities

 - Classes taught on the VCU campus by college professors and/or graduate students